Catherine of Bosnia: Legacy

 Along with the 12th-century Ban Kulin, Queen Catherine is one of the two princely personages who entered Bosnian folk tradition.
 As such, she is traditionally referred to as "the last queen of Bosnia" – erroneously, as her stepdaughter-in-law both replaced her as queen and outlived her.
 The cult of Queen Catherine, who was first mentioned as beatified in the Paris-published Martyrologium franciscanum in 1638, originated in the Franciscan province of Bosna Argentina during the Ottoman rule.
 Following the Ottoman conquest, a majority of Bosnians converted to Orthodoxy or Islam, and the Franciscans started promoting Catherine as a symbol of Bosnia's statehood and of its pre-Ottoman Catholic identity.
 This is particularly evident in Central Bosnia, where folk tradition concerning Catherine is most vivid.

 The life of Queen Catherine has been one of the most popular themes in the history of Bosnia and Herzegovina, attracting the attention of scholars from the neighbouring countries of Croatia and Serbia as well.
 With the rise of ethnic nationalism, historians attempted to ascribe to her a particular national identity – Croat, Serb or Bosniak, which is completely anachronistic to medieval times.

 Due to her association with both of its eponymous historical regions, as well as her personal and close familial ties to Catholicism, Eastern Orthodoxy, Bosnian Christianity and Islam, Queen Catherine is increasingly becoming an important state symbol in Bosnia and Herzegovina.
 The anniversary of her death attracts more attention each year and is now marked with a "Mass for the Homeland".
 Schools, community centers, institutions and various associations are being named after the Queen.
 An official delegation of the Presidency of Bosnia and Herzegovina laid a wreath at her tomb for the first time in 2014.
 Moreover, Catherine is becoming a transethnic symbol, although mainly between Catholic Croats and Muslim Bosniaks.
 Both groups tend to claim her as exclusively their own, as is the case with the rest of Bosnian medieval history.
 The political and religious leaders of the third group, Orthodox Serbs, also tend to claim Bosnian medieval history as exclusively their own but have not yet shown significant interest in Catherine herself.

+In popular culture

+In the Turkish historical fiction TV series Mehmed: Fetihler Sultanı, Queen Catherine is portrayed by Bosnian actress Alma Terzic.
+Here, her character is mixed with that of the legendary figure Catherine Siegel, lover of Vlad the Impaler.